wpswings/subscriptions-for-woocommerce/README.txt

 You can set the recurring frequency option on subscribed products.
 Payment plans for these subscription-based products can be configured monthly, weekly, or yearly.
 Additionally, you can manage the frequency of Subscription free trials.

 **3) WooCommerce Subscription Plan Expiry Choice**
 You can set the expiration date of WooCommerce subscription plans, which determines the duration of the subscription.
-Recurring payments will follow the frequency plan, and the subscription can be renewed for extending the plan.
+Recurring payments will follow the frequency plan, and the subscription can be renewed to extend the plan.

 **4) Charge Initial Fee on Subscription-based Products With WooCommerce Payment Integrations** You have the option to charge an initial sign-up fee for subscriptions.
 The WooCommerce Subscriptions free plugin also supports seamless integration with the Stripe payment gateway in WooCommerce, making the payment process smooth & efficient.